The Catholic Anglican

 Martin Thornton’s Map for Anglican Ressourcement

-Martin Thornton, the preeminent theologian of Catholic Anglican ressourcement, traced our lineage of the “most profound resources” that inform, and can serve to renew, Prayer Book spirituality, and hence the potency and aliveness of the Catholic Anglican tradition.
+Martin Thornton, the preeminent theologian of Catholic Anglican ressourcement, traced our lineage of the “most profound resources” that inform, and can serve to renew, Prayer Book spirituality, and hence the potency and aliveness of the Anglican patrimony.

 Martin Thornton’s Ressourcement Syllabus